azariah001/polyserve-deployable/README.md

       // initilise any other express middleware you wish to use here

-      // serve your root app file: in this instance we're using the polymer-starter-kit as our example so this file is in the root directory and is a html file.
-You can serve this from anywhere in the project structure and utilise any server side rendering template engines you prefer using `app.render` app.get('/', (req, res) => {
+      /* serve your root app file: in this instance we're using the polymer-starter-kit as our example
+       * so this file is in the root directory and is a html file.
+You can serve this from anywhere in the project structure
+       * and utilise any server side rendering template engines you prefer using `app.render`.
+       */
+      app.get('/', (req, res) => {
         res.sendFile(path.join(__dirname + '/index.html'));
       });